List of Steven Universe characters: Spinel

-The antagonist of Steven Universe: The Movie, Spinel (voiced by Sarah Stiles) was created to be Pink Diamond's playmate on Homeworld, but was left behind when Pink took charge of the Gem colonization of Earth.
-Spinel is furious that Pink abandoned her, made new friends, and ended her life without ever returning for her; in revenge, she tries to kill Steven and destroy life on Earth.
+The main antagonist of Steven Universe: The Movie, Spinel (voiced by Sarah Stiles) was created to be Pink Diamond's playmate on Homeworld, but was left behind when Pink took charge of the Gem colonization of Earth.
+Spinel is furious that Pink abandoned her, made new friends and ended her life without ever returning for her; in revenge, she tries to kill Steven and destroy life on Earth.
 Steven manages to convince her to let go of her revenge and live with the Diamonds.
 She reappears in Steven Universe Future still living with the Diamonds.
-She is drawn in a "rubber-hose" style characteristic of 1930s animation which Rebecca Sugar describes as symbolizing that she is "frozen in time" and "didn't get [a] chance to develop."
+Her character design was influenced by the rubber-hose style of animation, which Rebecca Sugar describes as symbolizing that she is "frozen in time" and "didn't get [a] chance to develop."
 Her pink heart-shaped gemstone is located on her chest; it was originally right-side-up, but turned upside-down as a result of her emotional devastation at Pink Diamond abandoning her.